-When you are ready, ask for permission to deliver a presentation to your classmates and fellow pupils at a school assembly.
-You don't have to do this on your own - if you feel a bit nervous, get together with some friends.
+When you are ready, ask for permission to deliver a presentation to your classmates and fellow students at a school assembly.
+You don't have to do this on your own - get together with some friends if you prefer.
 It is also possible invite someone from the ELoH team to come and give a talk.